 In a liquid, the particles are still very close together, but have a random arrangement.
 They still vibrate, but can move past each other, which allows liquids to flow.
 The particles' ability to move is also why liquids will fill the shape of whatever container they are in.
 If we heat these particles even more, the bonds between the particles break and they become a gas.

 The particle arrangement for gases is random and the particles are spread out.
 They fly around, colliding with each other and the sides of their containers.
 There's lots of space between the particles, meaning that gasses can be compressed.
 The more they are compressed, the more they collide with their container and each other.
 The collision of particles and other material exerts a force known as pressure.

-Pressure is affected by the by various factors, such as the temperature of the system, the number of particles, and the volume of the container.
+Pressure is affected by various factors, such as the temperature of the system, the number of particles, and the volume of the container.
 The pressure of the system can affect what state the matter is.
 With a high pressure, more thermal energy is needed for particles to change from a liquid phase to a gas phase.
 With a low pressure the opposite is true; less thermal energy is needed for particles to change from a liquid phase to a gas phase.

 The most commonly used example to teach students about the states of matter is H2O, or water.
 This is one of the few substances that can be found naturally on Earth in all three states.
 Water has a melting point at 0° C (32° F, 273.2 K) and has a boiling point of 100° C (212° F and 373.2 K).
 Water is most commonly used because students have experience with all three states.
 Ice, water, and steam are all made from the same type of particle, but each of the substances look and feel very different.
-Water is quite strange, however; ice is less dense than water and the solid floats on top of the liquid, which is not typical of other substances.
-This peculiarity has allowed living creatures to survive in the water insulated by the ice and life to evolve the way it has.
+Water is quite strange, however; ice is less dense than water and the solid floats on top of the liquid, a characteristic that is not typical of other substances.
+This peculiarity has allowed living creatures to survive in the water insulated by the ice and allowed life to evolve the way it has.